OlympusDAO/olympus-docs/docs/overview/05_emissions-manager.md

   Returns 0% if premium is below minimum premium

-- **Current emissions** - Current emission rate × circulating supply (using gOHM supply in OHM terms as proxy)
+- **Current emissions** - Current emission rate × the supply measure configured for the emission calculation
 - **Next emission rate/emissions** - same calculations using next period's projected price

 All core parameters are configurable by OCG and can be adjusted as needed.